 Janelle’s list was the first time I had ever seen anything rival Craigslist.
 All we had to do was replicate that action a few thousand times.
 Our big vision was that if we could build a bunch of small Craigslists on a unified platform, we could eventually combine these to get to massive scale and be THE Craigslist killer.
 We believed we had a unique approach to building market liquidity: tapping superconnectors who would want to run their own craigslists.

 Friendlist was going to be BIG!!!
 And the thought of someone playing ‘craig’ fit into my personal wheelhouse of quirky, slightly absurdist products that are pressworthy.
-I could see the headlines already: ’The story of FriendsList: how Jim’s list, Jane’s list, and Jon’s list beat Craigslist!’
+I could see the headlines in my head already: ’The story of FriendsList: how Jim’s list, Jane’s list, and Jon’s list beat Craigslist!’

 The first step was a prototype — a simple Facebook group called Wegslist.
 People GOT it and instantly it filled with postings.
 Over the next few days, the users of Wegslist basically invented the service themselves.
 Jesse Middleton wrote: